-Vietnamese Spring Rolls (Gỏi Cuốn).
-Refreshing, delicious rice paper rolls with succulent shrimp, rice noodles, mint leaves and lettuce.
-Accompanied with a nutty flavor peanut hoisin sauce!
-These are so easy to make and a healthy appetizer.
+Refreshing, delicious rice paper rolls with succulent shrimp, rice noodles, mint leaves and lettuce with a nutty peanut hoisin sauce!
+These quick and easy Vietnamese spring rolls are ready in 30 minutes and make for a healthy appetizer!

 Jump to:

-There are many versions of this traditional recipe for homemade spring rolls.
+There are many versions of this spring roll.
 Some only containing fresh veggies or a combination of proteins like thin slices of pork sausage with vegetables.
 The options are endless, making it a very versatile dish!
-These traditional Vietnamese Spring Rolls are my all-time favorite way to enjoy rice paper.
-Believe it or not, I actually prefer this over an egg roll (aka spring roll) or the fried version (aka chả giò).

 Please scroll down to below recipe card for exact measurements.